Clapham Restaurants You Need To Try

 Often missed by busy commuters piling into the neighbouring tube station, WC is a hidden Clapham restaurant with a prime location.
 Once a public toilet, WC has come to mean something different entirely – wine and charcuterie.
 Like many old tube toilets across the capital, this underground secret has evolved into a quirky space where you can enjoy delectable cheese platters and charcuterie, accompanied by fine wine.
 The size of the bar adds to the intimacy of the setting, and there are cosy snugs with their own curtains that make it a great option for date night.

 Arguably the most Instagrammable of Clapham restaurants, Minnow is a friendly independent neighbourhood restaurant, boasting a tidy modern menu.
 Its shopfront beckons the residents of SW4 with extravagant seasonal floral displays that flood inside with a dramatic floral ceiling.
-The restaurant offers a bring-your-own booze policy for Sunday roasts which are served with all the trimmings, and during the week, menus consist of the likes Roasted Root Veg Gnocchi, and meat mains such as Slow Cooked Ox Cheek.
+The menus consist of the likes of Quinoa Superfood Salad and meat mains such as Chimichurri lamb rump.